-Before you begin with Directory Sync, you must ensure that the network connection is available between Google Cloud and your LDAP server.
+If you plan to sync Microsoft Active Directory (AD) with Directory Sync, you must ensure that the network connection is available between Google Cloud and your LDAP server.
 Below is detail about the network connections we support for Directory Sync.

-Option 1: LDAP server hosted in Google Cloud
+Option 1: AD server hosted in Google Cloud

-In this scenario, the LDAP directory is hosted in Google Cloud.
-You create a Virtual Private Cloud (VPC) access connector to allow Directory Sync to communicate with the LDAP server.
-To connect the LDAP server, you must have access to the Google Cloud project where the LDAP directory is hosted.
+In this scenario, AD is hosted in Google Cloud.
+You create a Virtual Private Cloud (VPC) access connector to allow Directory Sync to communicate with the AD server.
+To connect the server, you must have access to the Google Cloud project where AD is hosted.

-Option 2: LDAP server hosted outside of Google Cloud
+Option 2: AD server hosted outside of Google Cloud

-If your LDAP server is hosted in a non-Google Cloud environment (for example, on-premises), you can use Google Cloud VPN or Cloud Interconnect to set up your connection.
+If your AD server is hosted in a non-Google Cloud environment (for example, on-premises), you can use Google Cloud VPN or Cloud Interconnect to set up your connection.

 In both scenarios, you must have access to the Google Cloud project.
 You must also create a Virtual Private Cloud (VPC) access connector to allow Directory Sync to communicate with the Google Cloud project.

-Connection using Google Cloud VPN–The LDAP directory is connected to your Google cloud directory using Cloud VPN.
+Connection using Google Cloud VPN–AD is connected to your Google cloud directory using Cloud VPN.

-Connection using Cloud Interconnect–The LDAP directory is connected to your Google cloud directory using Cloud Interconnect.
+Connection using Cloud Interconnect–AD is connected to your Google cloud directory using Cloud Interconnect.

 Google, Google Workspace, and related marks and logos are trademarks of Google LLC.
 All other company and product names are trademarks of the companies with which they are associated.